squid1127/cool-turbowarp-projects/index.md

 - [Beam & Ball](/cool/beam-and-ball/about.md)

-## DISCLAIMER: I have little experience with GitHub (or Pages) at all.
-DO NOT EXPECT THIS SITE TO WORK PROPERLY
+## DISCLAIMER: I have little experience with GitHub (or Pages) DO NOT EXPECT THIS SITE TO WORK PROPERLY

 ## Nice! :)